abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 lmcc
 ```

-You will get the same experience you expect, but inside a fully isolated VM sandbox.
+You will get the same experience as running `claude` directly, but inside a fully isolated VM sandbox.

 ### Takeaways